liwuqiong/liwuqiong.github.io/_posts/2023-11/2023-11-18-What I want to achieve.md

 1. Launch a business with cool products.
 The business thrives well that helps the economy boom and myself escape from the constraints of money.
 2. Write multiple essays and several books.
 I want to communicate my story and thoughts to the worlds with an elegant usage of words.
-3. Conduct research to come up with theories.
+3. Conduct research to come up with useful theories.
 I hope to find the fact and give it a better explanation, and throw what I've found into real world.

 These are what I want to achieve.
 When I'm near dying, I wish I could have done them, no matter how well or badly.